How to save for a house deposit

 Similarly, careful meal planning and buying groceries in bulk can help lower your food costs.

-Think about the 80/20 rule - most costs come from a few things and concentrating on reducing the things that contribute the most will mean you don't have to cut back on the smaller things.
+Think about the 80/20 rule - most costs come from a few things and concentrating on reducing the things that contribute the most will mean that you don't have to cut back on the smaller things.

 Budget